There are currently 1 comments and 0 photos online for this walk.

 Start point: 50.9932 lat, 0.2917 long

 Turn left down Pottens Mill Lane, ignoring the stile and waymark straight ahead.
 Walk for about 500 metres down this very quiet and charming country lane, between ancient hedgerows, until it swings left to meet (just after Rock Farm and at an acute angle) Street End Lane.
-Walk down Street End Lane for about 450 metres, passing Street End Farm and a post box on the left.
+Turn left and walk down Street End Lane for about 450 metres, passing Street End Farm and a post box on the left.
 Immediately after the house named Hornbeam Wood on your right you will find, also on the right, a waymarker footpath sign (along with a notice that dogs not on a lead will be shot, when we walked).

 |Street End Lane to Newick Lane|